zonetw/practiceTddWithPromise/README.md

 # About
-This is the second time of practicing TDD with Promise First version is here: https://github.com/zonetw/practiceTddWithPromiseInTs_0
+This is the second version of practicing TDD with Promise. ([First version](https://github.com/zonetw/practiceTddWithPromiseInTs_0))